 Introductory gardening sessions.
-These sessions will be designed for beginner gardeners and for plotholders just starting out in their allotment.
-They will be a mixture of online and face to face sessions.
-These will be held every month.
-Details of the subject matter to be covered will be available here shortly.
+These sessions are designed for beginner gardeners and for Allotment holders just starting out in their allotment.
+They are a mixture of online and face to face sessions.
+These aim to be held every month.
+When these courses have been finalised more details and calendar of courses will be available by clicking here.

 Advanced gardening sessions.
-These sessions are for those who are not new to gardening but who want to know more.
-These will include visits to commercial market gardens and farms and more advanced topics such as grafting and pruning, using lacto-bacillus in composting as well as standard Indore composting and much more.
-Like the introductory gardening sessions, these are being planned monthly.
+These sessions are for those who are not new to gardening but who want to know more such as our Grafting Workshop.

 Other Topics.
 From time to time there will also be guest speakers at the City Farm as well as question and answer sessions with experts on various topics.

 More details on all these educational activities will be posted on the website as soon as they become available.
 If you have any subjects or activities you would like the education program to cover, please email your suggestions to firstname.lastname@example.org.